Chop Chop Tree logo

 Williamsville, NY (14221)

-Look for ISA certification, proof of liability insurance covering at least $1 million, and workers compensation coverage for all crew members.
-Verify the company maintains proper licensing with New York State and check references from recent Buffalo-area projects.
-Avoid contractors who request full payment upfront or lack local business addresses.
+Make sure the company has ISA certification, liability insurance of at least $1 million, and workers compensation coverage for every crew member.
+Confirm they are properly licensed in New York State and review recent references from Buffalo-area jobs.
+Be cautious with contractors who ask for full payment before work starts or who do not have a local business address.

-The City of Buffalo offers seasonal yard waste collection including branches and logs cut to specific lengths.
-Many tree services include chipping and hauling in their pricing.
-Residents can also transport materials to the Tifft Street Recycling Facility or arrange private mulch grinding for larger projects.
+Buffalo provides seasonal yard waste pickup for branches and logs cut to the required lengths.
+Many tree care companies also include hauling and chipping in the project price.
+For larger jobs, residents can bring material to the Tifft Street Recycling Facility or arrange private mulch grinding services.

-Avoid planting Bradford pears, which fail structurally in Buffalo's ice storms, and black locusts that spread aggressively.
-Silver maples develop weak branch unions prone to breakage.
-Non-native species like mimosa and empress trees struggle surviving harsh Western New York winters and temperature fluctuations.
+Bradford pears are a poor choice because they tend to fail during Buffalo ice storms, and black locusts can spread too aggressively.
+Silver maples are known for weak branch connections that break more easily.
+Non-native trees such as mimosa and empress trees also struggle to handle Western New York winters and sharp temperature swings.

-Homeowners can safely remove small dead branches under two inches, monitor for pest activity like emerald ash borer, and maintain mulch rings around tree bases.
-Inspect trees after storms for hanging limbs or cracks.
-Clear leaves and debris from around trunks each fall.
-Schedule professional inspections annually, especially for properties in Depew, Tonawanda, and Orchard Park areas.
+Homeowners can usually handle small dead branches under two inches, watch for signs of pests such as emerald ash borer, and keep mulch rings properly placed around tree bases.
+After storms, check for cracked limbs or hanging branches.
+Each fall, clear leaves and debris away from trunks.
+Annual inspections are still recommended, especially for properties in Depew, Tonawanda, and Orchard Park.